 - Elite university in an investigation by the House Judiciary Committee on antitrust issues.

-- U.S. university in an investigation by the House Education and Workforce Committee into antisemitism in higher education, including advising university president on testifying at public hearing before the committee.
+- U.S. university in an investigation by the House Education and Workforce Committee into antisemitism in higher education, including preparing university president for testimony at a public hearing.

 - Multiple tax-exempt organizations in an investigation by House Homeland Security regarding use of federal funds.